-Top 10 tips for meteor-watchers | EarthSky.org
+Observing meteors: Top 10 tips for the Perseids

 5. Find out the shower’s expected rate, or number of meteors per hour.
 Here we touch on a topic that often leads to some bad feelings, especially among novice meteor watchers.
 Tables of meteor showers almost always list what is known as the zenithal hourly rate (ZHR) for each shower.

-The ZHR is the number of meteors you’ll see if you’re watching in a very dark sky, when the radiant overhead, when the shower is at its peak.
+The ZHR is the number of meteors you’ll see if you’re watching in a very dark sky, with the radiant overhead, when the shower is at its peak.
 In other words, the ZHR represents the number of meteors you might see per hour given the very best observing conditions during the shower’s maximum.

 Now let’s apply this term to a real world example.
-Let’s say the December Geminid meteor shower has a ZHR of 120 meteors per hour.
-That doesn’t mean you’ll see 120 meteors per hour, but it does mean you might if you’re watching on a peak night in a dark sky, when the radiant is highest.
+In 2021, the Observer’s Handbook gives a zenithal hourly rate for the Perseid meteor shower of 90.
+That doesn’t mean you’ll see 90 meteors per hour, but it does mean you might if you’re watching on a peak night in a dark sky, when the radiant is highest.

-If the peak occurs when it’s still daylight at your location, if most of the meteors are predominantly faint, if a bright moon is out , or if you’re located in a light-polluted area, the total number of meteors you see will be considerably reduced.
+If the peak occurs when it’s still daylight at your location, if most of the meteors are predominantly faint, if a bright moon is out (not a factor for the Perseids in 2021), or if you’re located in a light-polluted area, the total number of meteors you see will be considerably reduced.

 Also know that most meteor showers have bursts of activity, with lulls in between.
 That’s why you should plan to watch the shower, from a dark location, for at least an hour or more.
 Several hours per night for several nights will give you the best chance of seeing the best show.

 6. You must be aware of the phase of the moon.
 If the moon is at a quarter phase or greater, you’re going to miss meteors, even if your skies are otherwise dark.
 It’s okay if the moon sets before the radiant rises, because the Earth blocks the moon’s light from the sky.
 But nothing dampens the display of a meteor shower more effectively than the presence of a bright moon.
+Luckily, as mentioned above, the moon is not a factor for the Perseid meteor shower in 2021.

 Now you’re almost ready.
 Just a few final tips.